veudal/OpenPlace/README.md

 - Use your scroll wheel on the canvas in order to zoom in or out on a certain point.
 - Use WASD (or the arrow keys) in order to move/navigate through the canvas.
 NOTE: Moving only works when the zoom level is greater than 1.
 - Press Q & E to either select the previous or next color in the palette.
-- Scroll the mousewheel while over the color palette or globally by holding either the CTRL, SHIFT or ALT key to scroll through the colors
+- Scroll the mousewheel while over the color palette or globally by holding either the CTRL, SHIFT or ALT key to scroll through the colors.
 - Press - & + to either zoom in or out on the current center.
-- Press SPACE to select the first color (your custom color)
+- Press SPACE to select the first color (your custom color).
 - Pan (move around) on the canvas by holding right click and the moving the mouse.
+- Use @ to mention someone in the chat.
+This will highlight the message for them, update their tab title accordingly and also make a sound to notify them.
+- Click on a username in the chat to automatically add a mention in the chat input box.

   ### Additional info
   - The stored username of placed pixels will not be changed with a new username.